itmo-infocom/UNIX-Linux-online-course/texts/week06/026_x_window-progs.md

 The first one as we know is a X server:
 ```
-man X
+man Xserver
 ```
 Most important options:
 * `:displaynumber` -- default is 0
 * `-fp fontPath` -- search path for fonts
 * `-s minutes` -- screen-saver timeout time in minutes

-And some options that can help organize a local XWindow network with low-cost X terminals and application servers:
+And some interestng options that can help organize a local XWindow network with low-cost X terminals and application servers:
 * `-query hostname` -- enables XDMCP and sends Query packets to the specified hostname on which this or that display manager is running;
 * `-broadcast` -- enables XDMCP and broadcasts BroadcastQuery packets to the network.
 In this way, simple load balancing between application servers can be organized;
 * `-indirect hostname` -- enables XDMCP and send IndirectQuery packets to the specified hostname.
 In this case, you will see a list of available application servers that you can select.